-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 2.2 How can those security interests be enforced (and what factors could complicate or prevent this process)?

-A secured party can only enforce its security if it has a valid security interest.
-To be valid, the security interest must have 'attached' and been 'perfected' in accordance with the Personal Property Securities Act 2009:
+A secured party can enforce its security only if it has a valid security interest.
+To be valid, the security interest must have ‘attached' and been ‘perfected' in accordance with the Personal Property Securities Act 2009:

-- For 'attachment' to occur, there must be a written security agreement executed between the grantor and the secured party – usually by way of a general security agreement (GSA).
+- For ‘attachment' to occur, there must be a written security agreement executed between the grantor and the secured party – usually by way of a GSA.

 - ‘Perfection' of a security interest can occur by way of registration on the PPSR, possession or control.